-So whether you want to laze on uncrowded European sands, venture through South American rainforests in full bloom or circle sacred peaks in Central Asia, September offers something to suit every type of explorer.
+September is a superb time to hit the road.
+The great shoulder season of travel offers prime conditions for exploring a vast array of big-name destinations for food and drink, culture, relaxation, or an incredible journey.
+So whether you want to laze on uncrowded European sands, venture through South American rainforests or circle sacred peaks in Central Asia, September has something to suit every type of explorer.

-Travellers with a fondness for fish dishes should make a pilgrimage to West Sweden’s Bohuslän Coast come September, for the start of lobster season.
+Travellers with a fondness for fish dishes should make a pilgrimage to West Sweden’s Bohuslän Coast towards the end of September, for the start of lobster season.
 The region is famed for producing the country’s finest seafood, and visitors here can spend days canoeing between rickety fishing villages sampling fresh prawns, oysters and, of course, those coveted crustaceans.
 Top-notch seafood dishes also await in Lima, one of South America’s culinary capitals, where ceviche (lime-marinated fish) is an essential eat.
-A visit in September also coincides with the city’s Mistura food festival, with cooking demos and restaurant awards – plus stacks of free samples – showcasing the best of Peruvian cuisine.

-September is also a significant month for any member of the ‘barley literati’, as the world’s most famous beer festival, Oktoberfest, kickstarts in Munich, drawing lederhosen-clad, beer-chugging crowds who dance, sing and... well, drink the night away.
-A more civilised prospect is on offer in Provence, as September marks the start of the the annual vendange (grape harvest).
+September is also significant as the world’s most famous beer festival, Oktoberfest, kickstarts in Munich, drawing lederhosen-clad, beer-chugging crowds who dance, sing and... well, drink the night away.
+A more civilised prospect is on offer in Provence, as September marks the start of the annual vendange (grape harvest).
 Local festivals, fresh produce and fine weather mean plenty of chances to sample a flute of the region’s renowned rosé.

 Hungry for more?
-Read more about these foodie forays.
+Find more details on these foodie forays.

 Learn more about these cultural getaways.

-Dine in family-run restaurants and swim in turquoise coves in Corsica © Samuel Borges Photography / Shutterstock
+Relax with a swim in a turquoise cove in Corsica © Samuel Borges Photography / Shutterstock

 Europe’s beaches are generally quieter come September, but those seeking serious seclusion should head to northern Cyprus, home to some of the Med’s most unspoilt sands.
-A visit in September also provides the opportunity to see turtles hatching as part of one of Protection of Turtles’ eco-sensitive night tours.
-Placating wildlife experiences are similarly on offer among the emerald-ringed islands that make up The Whitsundays in Australia.
+A visit in September also provides the opportunity to see turtles hatching as part of one of the eco-sensitive night tours run by Society for the Protection of Turtles.
+More spectacular wildlife experiences are on offer among the emerald-ringed islands that make up The Whitsundays in Australia.
 Snorkel in the bath-warm waters to spot dolphins, dive to glimpse manta rays or simply count sheep while dozing on some of the world’s most celebrated shorelines.

 Delve deeper into these rejuvenating destinations.